lawrennd/snippets/_information-game/includes/jaynes-world-uncertainty-principle.md

 $$
 This duality becomes important at saddle points when direct gradient ascent stalls.}

 \notes{The mathematical formulation of the uncertainty principle comes from @Hirschman-entropy57 and later refined by @Beckner-fourier75 and @Bialynicki-uncertainty75.
-These works demonstrated that Shannon's information-theoretic entropy provides a natural framework for expressing quantum uncertainty, establishing a direct bridge between quantum mechanics and information theory.
+These works demonstrated that Shannon's information-theoretic entropy provides a natural framework for expressing the uncertainty principle, establishing a direct bridge between the mathematical formalism of quantum mechanics and information theory.
 Our capacity-precision trade-off follows this tradition, expressing the fundamental limits of information processing in our system.}

 \subsection{Quantum vs Classical Information Reservoirs}

 \slides{
-* Near origin:
+* Near origin: quantum-like
   * Wave encoding of capacity, non-local correlations
   * Uncertainty principle saturated
 * Higher entropy: Transition to "classical" behavior